coreos/docs/coreupdate/getting-started.md

 {fake-client-000}: updated from 1.0.0 to 1.1.0
 ```

 In the UI, navigate to the app and group, then click on "View All Graphs".
-You should see the instances slowly start to converge on version `1.1.0`:
+You should see the instances slowly start to converge on version `1.1.0`.

-[screenshot]

 ## Further reading